openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Overview

-This specification defines the following mechanisms to allow Wallets used by the End-User to request Credential Issuers to issue Verifiable Credentials:
+## Credential Issuer

+This specification defines an API for credential issuance provided by a Credential Issuer.
+The API is comprised by the following endpoints:

-* A mandatory newly defined Credential Endpoint from which Credentials can be issued.
+* A mandatory Credential Endpoint from which Credentials can be issued.
 See (#credential-endpoint).
-* An optional newly defined Batch Credential Endpoint from which multiple Credentials can be issued in one request.
+* An optional Batch Credential Endpoint from which multiple Credentials can be issued in one request.
 See (#batch-credential-endpoint).
+* An optional Deferred Credential Endpoint to allow for the deferred delivery of credentials.
 * An optional mechanism for the Credential Issuer to make a credential offer to the Wallet to encourage the Wallet to start the Issuance Flow.
 See (#issuance_initiation_endpoint).
+* A mechanism for the Credential Issuer to publish metadata about the Credential it is capable of issuing.
+See (#credential_issuer_metadata)

+Both the Credential and the Batch Credential endpoints have the (optional) ability to bind an issued Credential to certain cryptographic key material.
+Both request therefore allow to convey a proof of posession for the key material.
+Multiple proof types are supported.

+## OAuth 2.0

+Every Credential Issuer utilizes an OAuth authorization server to authorize access.
+The same OAuth authorization server can protect one or more Credential Issuers.
+Wallets determine the authorization server a certain Credential Issuer relies on using the Credential Issuer's metadata.

+All OAuth grant types and extensions mechanisms can be used in conjunction with the credential issuance API.
+Additionally, this specification defines the following extensions to OAuth 2.0 to facilitate authorization for credential issuance:

 * An extended Authorization Request that allows to request authorization to request issuance of Credentials of specific formats and types.
 See (#credential-authz-request).
-* An optional ability to bind an issued Credential to a cryptographic key material.
-The Credential request and the Batch Credential request both therefore allow to convey a proof of posession for the key material.
-Multiple proof types are supported.
-See (#credential_request).
-* A mechanism for the Deferred Credential Issuance.
-See (#deferred-credential-issuance).
-* A mechanism for the Credential Issuer to publish metadata about the Credential it is capable of issuing.
-See (#server-metadata)
+* A new grant type "pre-authorized code" to facilitate a certain kind of issuance flow (see below).

+## Core Concepts

 The Wallet sends one Credential Request per individual Credential to the Credential Endpoint.
 The wallet MAY use the same access token to send multiple Credential Requests to request issuance of
   - multiple Credentials of different types bound to the same proof, or